Yangzhangcst/Natural-color-image-segmentation/README.md

 # Natural/color image segmentation
-A paper list of natural/color image segmentation.
+A paper list of unsupervised natural/color image segmentation.

-*Last updated: 2021/02/01
+*Last updated: 2022/01/15

 #### Update log
 *2020/March* - update all of recent papers and make some diagram about history of natural/color image segmentation.